-Primary Objective (Effectiveness): To assess vaccine effectiveness, i.e. whether and to which extent vaccination with MVA-BN reduces the likelihood of MPXV infection compared to non-vaccinated participants.
+Primary Objective (Vaccine Effectiveness (VE)): To assess VE, i.e. whether and to which extent vaccination with MVA-BN reduces the likelihood of MPXV infection compared to non-vaccinated participants.
 This objective is met by comparing the incidence of symptomatic Polymerase chain reaction (PCR) confirmed MPXV infection among participants vaccinated with one and two doses of MVA-BN to a matched unvaccinated population.
-Vaccine effectiveness (VE) is defined as reduction in risk of MPXV infection in vaccinated versus unvaccinated participants.
+VE is defined as reduction in risk of MPXV infection in vaccinated versus unvaccinated participants.